 In this post-polish image, the diamond substrate surface has been fully restored to a smooth, optically clear, and uniform finish.
 All etching artifacts, micro-pits, and haze have been removed, resulting in a surface that is clean at both the visual and atomic scale.

-The final surface roughness measures below 0.8 nm, placing it firmly within quantum-grade tolerances for NV center formation, single-photon emission, device bonding, and photonic integration.
+The final surface roughness measures firmly within quantum-grade tolerances for NV center formation, single-photon emission, device bonding, and photonic integration.
 This level of refinement eliminates scatter pathways, supports long spin coherence stability, and ensures reliable optical coupling.

 This finish represents the highest polish class we offer—completely flat, distortion-free, and suited for the most demanding diamond-based quantum and photonic applications.